-(f) The design of the subdivision or the type of improvements must not be detrimental to the health, safety, or general welfare of the public; and

-Staff Response: The design and redevelopment of the subdivision should result in improved health, safety, or general welfare of the public.
+(f) The design of the subdivision or the type of improvements must not be detrimental to the health, safety, or general welfare of the public; and safety, or general welfare of the public.
 Closing direct vehicular access to Hwy 3, redirecting access to Sheldahl Rd, incorporating pedestrian and stormwater facilities, solar energy, play space, and new homes contribute to improvements.